 QUICK SUMMARY:

-“The likes are great, but how much revenue did it generate?”
+“The likes are great, but how much revenue did the campaign actually generate?”

 Why Should Your Agency Measure Social Media ROI?